ppke-nlpg/purepos/README.md

 	<lemma_mapping pattern="[+]" to="" />
 	</config>

-PurePos is also able to mark the guessed analyses with a marker character.
-An example configuration file for using the ``*`` character as a marker is:
+PurePos is also able to mark analyses that are unknown to the analyzer used.
+For this one can use a marker character.
+An example configuration file for utilizing the ``*`` character as a marker is:

 	<?xml version="1.0" encoding="UTF-8" ?>
 	<config>